AscendingPassage.com HOME PAGE.

 dust, and their haggard eyes look unhappy and ill.

-from "la Description de l'Egypte".
+from "la Description de l'Egypte", 1802.

-The rising of the moon is fortunately at hand.
+The rising of the Moon is fortunately at hand.
 Once more in our boat

-we make our way slowly towards the sad rock which to-day is Philae.
+we make our way slowly towards the sad rock which today is Philae.

-The wind has fallen with the night, as happens almost invariably in
+The wind has fallen with the night, as happens almost invariably, and the lake is calm.
+The sky now is blue-black, infinitely distant, where

 the stars of Egypt scintillate in myriads.